Showing posts with label Bolton. Show all posts

 I just had to share this video.
 Can someone explain it to me?
 I love Nike, love their commercials, love their stores, love their branding.
 Yet I don't get this commercial.

-But then, I'm not in the market to buy Nike's 20XI golf balls, either.
+But then, I'm not in the market to buy Nike golf balls, either.

 Years ago I lived a few furlongs from a place called The International--just "The International".
 It was a golf course in Bolton, Massachusetts and a very exclusive place.
 Once--once!--my horses got loose and galloped over a green.

-That late-night caper would have caused no more stir around town if a tornado had touched down.
+That late-night caper did not go unnoticed.
 Each divot looked like a crater in the morning light.
 In fact, the scene looked almost exactly like the closing shot of Nike's commercial.

 I found out later that when my horses tore up The International, they were merely carrying on a Boston tradition.

 Golf, of course, is a Scottish game.
-It was brought to America by some Bostonians who decided to hit a ball around at a gentleman's racing and polo retreat called The Country Club.
+It was brought to America by some Bostonians who decided to hit a ball around at a gentleman's racing and polo retreat called The Country Club in the lush suburb of Brookline.
 (That's right, just "The Country Club".)
 Golf became so popular so quickly that they kept extending the course and cutting down trees to make more greens.

 What's an endangered horse lover to do?
 The equestrian members of the club revolted one night in 1899 and galloped their horses across the greens in protest.